larymak/Python-project-Scripts/README.md

 ### Instructions

-- Fork this Repository
+- Fork this repository
 - Clone your forked repository
 - Add your scripts
-- Commit & Push
+- Commit and push
 - Create a pull request
 - Star this repository
-- Wait for Pull Request to merge
+- Wait for pull request to merge
-- Celebrate, your first step into the open Source World and contribute more
+- Celebrate your first step into the open source world and contribute more

-#### Note: When you Add a project Add it to the README for ease of finding it
+#### Note: When you add a project, add it to the README for ease of finding it.
-#### Note: Please do not put the project link to reference your local forked repo.
-Always link it to this repo after it's been merged with main.
+#### Note: Please do not have the project link reference your local forked repository.
+Always link it to this repository after it has been merged with main.

 ## Projects